 At June 30, 2022, the Authority reported a liability of \$33,279 for its proportionate share of the net pension liability.
 The net pension liability was measured as of June 30, 2021.
 The total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of December 31, 2020.
 The total pension liability was then rolled forward to the measurement date of June 30, 2021 utilizing update procedures incorporating the actuarial assumptions.
-The Authority's proportion of the net pension plan, relative to the projected future payroll covered by the pension plan, relative to the projected future payroll covered by the pension plan of all participating LGERS employers, actuarially determined.
+The Authority's proportion of the net pension liability was based on a projection of the Authority's long-term share of future payroll covered by the pension plan, relative to the projected future payroll covered by the pension plan of all participating LGERS employers, actuarially determined.
 At June 30, 2022, the Authority's proportion was 0.00217% (measured as of June 30, 2021), which was an increase of 0.0001% from its proportion measured as of June 30, 2020.